A Framework for Understanding Sources of Harm throughout the Machine Learning Life Cycle: Seven Sources of Harm in ML

-\subsubsection{Example: geographic diversity in image datasets}
+\subsubsection{Example: Geographic Diversity in Image Datasets}

-ImageNet is a widely-used image dataset consisting of 1.2 million labeled images \cite{imagenet_cvpr09}.
-Approximately 45\% of the images in ImageNet were taken in the United States, and the majority of the remaining images are from North America or Western Europe.
-1\% and 2.1\% of the images come from China or India, respectively. \citeauthor{shankar2017no} \shortcite{shankar2017no} show that the performance of a classifier trained on ImageNet is significantly worse for several categories (such as ``bridegroom'') on images that are crowdsourced from under-represented countries such as Pakistan or India versus images from North America and Western Europe.
+ImageNet is a widely-used image dataset consisting of 1.2 million labeled images \citep{imagenet_cvpr09}.
+ImageNet is intended to be used widely (i.e., its target population is ``all natural images'').
+However, ImageNet does not evenly sample from this target population; instead, approximately 45\% of the images in ImageNet were taken in the United States, and the majority of the remaining images are from North America or Western Europe.
+Only 1\% and 2.1\% of the images come from China and India, respectively.
+As a result, \citet{imagenetdiversity} show that the performance of a classifier trained on ImageNet is significantly worse at classifying images containing certain objects or people (such as ``bridegroom'') when the images come from under-sampled countries such as Pakistan or India.